matthijsvisser/kamstrup-402-mqtt/readme.md

 ![GitHub](https://img.shields.io/github/issues-closed/matthijsvisser/kamstrup-402-mqtt)

 # Kamstrup multical 402 MQTT library
 This project provides a Python library that enables communication with the Kamstrup Multical 402 heat meter.
 The configured parameters will be read from the meter at a certain interval and published in MQTT messages.
+This guide uses Linux as a base operating system.

 # Contents
 - [Kamstrup multical 402 MQTT library](#kamstrup-multical-402-mqtt-library)